-In our multifamily agency business, we originate multifamily commercial real estate loans and transfer them to governmentsponsored enterprises ("GSEs") who may, in turn, securitize them.
+In our multifamily agency business, we originate multifamily commercial real estate loans and transfer them to government-sponsored enterprises ("GSEs") who may, in turn, securitize them.
 We retain the related MSRs and service the transferred loans pursuant to the guidelines set forth by the GSEs.
 As an investor, we hold primarily RMBS, CMBS, and ABS in our investment securities portfolio, which represent variable interests in the respective securitization trusts from which those securities were issued.
-We do not consolidate the securitization trusts employed in these transactions as we do not have the power to direct the activities that most significantly impact the economic performance of these securitization trusts.
-We exclude these VIEs from the tables within this note because we do not consider our continuing involvement with these VIEs to be significant as we either solely invest in securities issued by the VIE and were not involved in the design of the VIE or no transfers have occurred between the VIE and ourselves.
+We do not consolidate the securitization trusts employed in these transactions as we do not have the power to direct the activities that most significantly inpact the economic performance of these securitization trusts.
+We exclude these VIEs from the tables within this note because we do not consider our continuing involvement with these VIEs to be significant as we either solely invest in securities is sued on the VIE and were not involved in the design of the VIE or no transfers have occurred between the VIE and ourselves.
 Our maximum exposure to loss as a result of our involvement with these VIEs is the carrying value of the MSRs and investment securities on our consolidated balance sheets as well as our contractual obligations under loss sharing arrangements.
-See "Note 18-Commitments, Contingencies, Guarantees and Others" for information about the loss sharing agreements, "Note 6-Goodwill and Other Intangible Assets" for information related to our MSRs associated with these securitizations and "Note 2-Investment Securities" for more information on the securities held in our investment securities portfolio.
-In addition, where we have certain lending arrangements in the normal course of business with entities that could be VIEs, we have also excluded these VIEs from the tables presented in this note.
-See "Note 3-Loans" for additional information regarding our lending arrangements in the normal course of business.
+See "Note 18-Commitments, Contingencies, Guarantees and Others" for information related to our MSRs associated with these securitizations and "Note 2-Investment Securities" for more information on the securities held in our investment securities that could be VIEs from the tables presented in this note.
+See "Note 3-Investment Securities" for more information on the securities the normal course of business.